Twentytwo in Blue: Critical reception

 Twentytwo in Blue was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 78, based on 20 reviews.
-Aggregator Album of the Year gave the release a 76 out of 100 based on a critical consensus of 24 reviews.

 Tim Sendra from AllMusic said the band "don't pull any punches and the record has an immediate impact, both sonically and emotionally.
 About half the record sounds like the work of a road-tested, whip-smart rock & roll band," while noting the album fits "together perfectly; from the songs to the sounds to the performances, it's indie rock and pop at their thoughtful, searching, sweet, and punchy best."
 Alex McLevy from The A.V.
 Club said the album is "tighter in execution, broader in scope, and more pop-focused in nearly every way.
 Taken as a collection, it sounds like a jukebox full of lost ’70s hits."
 In a review published by Clash, Aurora Henni Krogh said "Sunflower Bean have found a maturity and a balance between lyrics and melody that infatuates.
 Though they sometimes still miss, 'Twentytwo In Blue' stakes out the loss of innocence that comes with growing up, and it does it beautifully."